Bulk Water Truckfill System Cold Regions

 Northern US: Ninilchik, Alaska

-The community of Ninilchik, Alaska has a bulk water filling station to meet their water dispensing needs.
-This community sits on the western coast of the Kenai Peninsula on Cook Inlet, has a population of about 900 residents, and traces its settlement back to 1847.
+The community of Ninilchik, Alaska, has a bulk water filling station to meet its water transfer needs.
+This community, situated on the western coast of the Kenai Peninsula on Cook Inlet, has a population of about 900 residents and traces its settlement back to 1847.

 Traditionally, people have obtained water by hauling it from centralized sources or drawing it directly from private wells.
-While these methods have long been common, they often result in water that differs widely in quality, consistency, and reliability.
+While these methods have long been common, they often yield water that varies widely in quality, consistency, and reliability.

 In many cases, the source and treatment level of the water can vary significantly from one household to another.
 Creating uncertainty around safety, usability, and suitability for different applications.

-A bulk water truckfill system can effectively meet the community’s needs.
+Effectively meet your community’s needs with a bulk water truckfill system.
 Yet, as with all northern communities, unique considerations have been specified for the station design process.

-The average temperatures of Ninilchik range from 7C (45F) to 15C (59F) in the summer.
-In the winter months it can be between -10C (14F) to -3C (27F).
-While less extreme than in many other northern communities, these operating conditions needed to be addressed when planning infrastructure.
+The average summer temperatures in Ninilchik range from 7°C (45°F) to 15°C (59°F).
+In winter, it can range from -10°C (14°F) to -3°C (27°F).
+While less extreme than in many northern communities, planners still needed to address these operating conditions when designing infrastructure.

-To address these concerns, the team insulated the bulk water loading station enclosure to prevent heat loss and installed a second heater to provide backup heat inside the station.
+To address these concerns, the team insulated the bulk water station enclosure to prevent heat loss and installed a second heater as a backup inside the station.

 In addition, these systems boost revenue by capturing and recording every customer transaction.
-The software then uses this information to automatically generate invoices, which further reduces administration costs.
+The software then uses this information to generate invoices, further reducing administrative costs automatically.

-In addition to northern climate considerations, the Ninilchik station stands serves residents and trucking firms.
-It handles varying volume needs, and was fabricated with an automated coin operation feature.
+In addition to northern climate considerations, the Ninilchik station serves residents and trucking firms.
+It handles varying volume requirements and features an automated coin operation.

 This system will allow users to pay at the station with cash.
 Simplifying the management of station payments and thus lowering administration costs.

-The team upgraded the bulk water loading station with thicker steel walls on the access terminal.
-Such upgrades deter vandalism and ensure the security of any on-site payments.
+The team upgraded the bulk water truckfill system by installing thicker steel walls at the access terminal.
+Such upgrades deter vandalism and ensure the security of any onsite payments.

-The features built into the Ninilchik location provided them with an automated bulk water truckfill system.
-Altogether allowing the municipality to control access by creating customer accounts.
+The features built into the Ninilchik location included an automated bulk water truckfill system.
+Altogether, this allows the municipality to control access by creating customer accounts.

-Once set up, customer usage and the information used to generate invoices can be automatically tracked.
+After setup, the system automatically tracks customer usage and generates invoicing information.
 These features provide monitoring, security, and control over access to the community’s water supply.

 These systems also boost revenue by capturing and recording every customer transaction.
-The software then uses this data to automatically generate invoices and drive administration costs even lower.
+The software then uses this data to automatically generate invoices and further reduce administration costs.

 Northwestern US: Crow Reservation, MT

-When northern communities such as the Crow Reservation, MT select a bulk water dispensing system, they can choose anything from a simple access terminal added to an existing municipal system to a standalone, turn-key bulk water dispensing unit that connects to the community’s water source and power.
+When northern communities such as the Crow Reservation, MT, select a bulk water dispensing system, they can choose from a simple access terminal added to an existing municipal system to a standalone, turnkey bulk water dispensing unit that connects to the community’s water source and power.

 Operators can tailor flow rates to match customers’ tank sizes.
-Further they can design multiple distribution points into a single filling station to serve many users at once.
+Further, they can design multiple distribution points into a single filling station to serve multiple users simultaneously.

 Northern Canada: Whitehorse, Yukon

-The climate considerations Whitehorse, YT in Canada’s North may require additional insulation, heating, or circulation systems to ensure reliable operation and safety of the system.
+The climate in Whitehorse, YT, in Canada’s North may require additional insulation, heating, or circulation systems to ensure the system’s reliable operation and safety.
 Some communities may even opt to install their stations on heated pads to prevent any spilled water from freezing.

 A recently constructed station in Whitehorse shows how designs vary by community: it includes different fill-line sizes, protection against weather and freezing, and a chlorine residual monitoring system for all potable water dispensed.

 Bulk water stations can include automated data capture and communications capability.
-Options include cellular, internet, or satellite links, which may vary depending on the infrastructure available within the community.
+Options include cellular, internet, or satellite links, which may vary depending on the community’s infrastructure.

 Lessons learned

-For projects to be successful in the unique operating environment of the North, they must be tailored to the specific needs of the communities they serve.
+Successful projects in the North require designs tailored to the specific needs of the communities they serve.

-Improving the security of a community’s dispensing system, increasing revenue, and lower costs are all measures of a successful project.
+Improving the security of a community’s dispensing system, increasing revenue, and lowering costs are all measures of a successful project.

 In remote areas, a single station may service an entire community, so system reliability and the ability to provide continuous access to all users are key factors in system selection.